Legislature > Accessibility

 We continually refine our website in an effort to conform to accessibility standards and provide our online information in an accessible format.

-for assisting people with special needs, wheelchair services for those who are blind or visually impaired, services for people who are deaf or hard of hearing.
+Additional accessibility information is available in the FAQ - Special Needs Access, which includes information about wheelchair-accessibility, services for those who are blind or visually impaired, and services for people who are deaf or hard of hearing, among other topics.